openobserve/openobserve-docs/docs/docs/user-guide/functions/index.md

 ## Function with row as input

-On logs search page , one can select existing function or write new function using vrl function editor to apply function on row , the results returned would be based on function being applied.
+On logs search page , you can select existing function or write new function using vrl function editor to apply function on row.
+The returned results will be based on function being applied.

-Please note functions on rows help one experience result of a function on rows of specific stream , however applying functions at query time is costly operation .Hence if applicable , after exploration & desired outcome of function during query time , we encourage users to apply such function at ingest time by [associating function with stream](./stream-association.md).
+Please note that functions on rows can be used to experiment with result of function application on a specific stream , however applying functions at query time is costly operation .Hence if applicable , after exploration and desired outcome of function during query time , we encourage users to apply such function at ingest time by [associating function with stream](./stream-association.md).

 <kbd>
 ![Functions](./images/functions_logs.jpg)
 </kbd>

 ## Function with specified input columns/fields
-These are like sql functions, which are defined by user & act on specified input columns/fields.
+These are like sql functions, which are defined by user and act on specified input columns/fields.

 ## Example
 Let's try a function on logs page to parse vpc flow logs ,mentioned below is sample vpc flow log record in ZincObserve.